 You can read more about how the Hub is managed here.

 Our goal is to get every club, society and community organisation in Henfield on to the website, together with as many local businesses as possible.
 That will ensure that information about news and events is readily available.

 Beyond that, we aim to grow the sense of community that comes from our pride in Henfield and our willingness to work together to make it an even better place to live.
 The Hub will provide a springboard for many new initiatives.
 We already have examples:

 - Steyning Grammar School was able to donate a number of used computers to us.
 These were refurbished by Henfield volunteer Robert Seaford and made available to people who needed one.
-Around 35 local residents were able to benefit from these refurbished machines and several are avilable for public use (eg. in the Leisure Centre).
+Around 35 local residents were able to benefit from these refurbished machines and several more were made available in public buildings and shops.

 - The Hub helped to start the Computer Club for people who wanted to learn how to use a computer.
 The club now meets regularly and is well attended.

 - The team preparing the Neighbourhood Plan has been able to publicise the work and obtain community input via the Hub.